 Investigates the role of organization as it pertains to the attraction, selection and retention of human resources.
-Human resource strategies, methods, techniques and procedures are examined with emphasis on job analysis, human resource planning and forecasting, recruitment, selection, training and development, compensation and benefits.
-Impact of state and federal legislation on human resource techniques is discussed.
+Human resource strategies, methods, techniques, and procedures are examined with emphasis on job analysis, human resource planning and forecasting, recruitment, selection, training and development, compensation, and benefits.
+Impact of state and federal legislation on human resource techniques discussed.
 Prerequisite: MGT305 or departmental permission.

-MGT342 MANAGING ORGANIZATIONAL Relations (3 crs.)
+MGT342 MANAGING ORGANIZATIONAL RELATIONS (3 CRS.)

-Provides an introduction to employee-management organizational relations in the private and public sectors in both union and non-union settings.
-Topics such as negotiation, administration and content of labor agreements, dispute resolution and organizational relations abroad may be included.
+Introduction to employee-management organizational relations in the private and public sectors in both union and non-union settings.
+Topics such as negotiation, administration and content of labor agreements, dispute resolution, and organizational relations abroad may be included.
 Prerequisite: Upper division status or departmental permission.
 Students cannot receive credit for both MGT342 and PLS381.